Koh Phangan Full Moon Party

 • 💸 Only take enough cash for the night

 While 99% of people are at these parties to have a good time, you will find the odd bad actor who is waiting to prey on someone a bit worse for wear.
-To avoid getting caught up in anything untoward, carry only the cash that you need for the night and make sure to split it across your body and bag.
+To avoid getting caught up in anything untoward, carry only the cash that you need for the night and make sure to split it up; keep some in your bag and some on your person.
+Leave your bank card and passport locked away at your hostel.

 “Three of our group got pickpocketed for phones or cash.
 One lucky man got his passport back because someone found it on the beach.
 Don’t take anything you can’t live without.”